 First, Autism Spectrum Disorder has got to be a major concern for every new parent.
-For everyone, in fact – grandparents, neighbors, and schoolmates – all know someone who might be autistic.
+For everyone, in fact – grandparents, neighbors, and schoolmates – we all know someone who might be autistic.
 That sort of takes care of the “Is it really happening more?” question, doesn’t it?

 Old-time pediatricians (I’m one of them) who used to say, “He’s a boy, he’ll grow out of it” have had to change our thinking about that.
 Such advice is not warranted in the face of this autism epidemic.
 Even more alarming are the toddlers who lose words or phrases that were previously spoken.
 My advice, seek help right away!

-Medical issues such as skin, G-IGastro-intestinal (stomach, small intestine; large bowel), repeated ear infections or significant allergic symptoms need to be addressed, also.
-In our modern, polluted world, a healthy diet can’t but improve any outcome.
+Medical issues such as skin problems, G-I concerns, repeated ear infections, or significant allergic symptoms need to be addressed.
+In our modern, polluted world, a healthy diet can’t help but improve any outcome.
 Just in case there are parents or professionals who may have overreacted to a developmental concern, and the child develops normally, no one will care.

-And don’t forget, the chances are 99 in 100 that your child is going to be free of autism.
-With a parent’s vigilance and appropriate intervention, the other 1% have hope, too.
+And don’t forget, the chances are 98 in 100 that your child is going to be free of autism.
+With a parent’s vigilance and appropriate intervention, the other 2% have hope, too.
 But that’s another blog.

 Tags: ASD, ASD advise, ASD diet, autism, autism advice, autism advise, autism cause, autism etiology, autism puzzle, autism treatment, casein free, CF diet, Complementary and Alternative Medicine, Complementary and alternative treatments, DAN doctors, medical doctor, vitamins autism